The Museum for Wood Culture

 Housed in the wood pavilion, the permanent exhibition of the museum, which should be conceptually considered as an extension of the surrounding landscape, encompasses three sections.

-One section, entitled Life of trees and forest presents four types of forests (temperate coniferous forest, Temperate Deciduous Forest, laurel forest, tropical rainforest) and models of the traditional wooden architecture typical of those environments.
+One section, entitled Life of trees and forest presents four types of forests (temperate coniferous forest, Temperate Deciduous Forest, laurel forest, and tropical rainforest) and models of the traditional wooden architecture typical of those environments.

 A second section, Culture was born from Tree and Forest, is dedicated to tools and objects made in wood – including yarn-making devices, musical instruments, ornaments, and vases – from the four types of environments already mentioned and from different countries: Russia, Finland, Switzerland, Germany, Czech Republic, Myanmar, Thailand, and Indonesia.

-The third section presents the so-called Thousand-year house (千年家 ), a timber house in the Hyōgo prefecture which is considered to be the oldest in Japan.
+The third section presents the so-called Thousand-year house (千年家 ), a timber house in the Hyōgo prefecture that is considered to be the oldest in Japan.

 The pavilion also accommodates temporary exhibition spaces, a library, a carpenter workshop, and a small multimedia theater.